Jobo0o/100-days-of-code/log.md

 - completed a challenge on Codewars containing a switch statenment inside a for loop

 ### Day 74 - 02-02-2021
+- cintinued with a refresher of vue3
+- solved a challenge on codewars containing array sorting

+### Day 75 - 02-03-2021
+- started a vue project for a simple planner app
+- used the json server to atch an API locally
+- learned about asynch JS and the fetch API
+- explored some API's online to decide on which fun API to use in the future

+### 76 - 02-04-2021
 -